Merubokkusu/Discord-S.C.U.M/wiki.md

   }
 }, log=True)
 ```
-the input consists of "send" and "receive" data:
+the input consists of tasks ("send" and "receive").
+All the items in "send" are sent while the items in "receive" are checked:
 ```
 {
   1: {